eficode-academy/helm-katas/helm-chart-conditionals-templates.md

 {{ end }}
 ```

-When invoking the template, we must pass an object containing the values, if we want to make the entire `.Values` avaialble, we specify the entire context with a 'dot' `.`:
+When invoking the template, we must pass an object containing the values, if we want to make the entire `.Values` available, we specify the entire context with a 'dot' `.`:

 ```
 {{ template "myTemplateWithArgs" . }}